julianmendez/soda/docs/README.md

 ## Build

-The project can be built with [sbt](https://www.scala-sbt.org/).

-The command is:
-`sbt clean compile test package assembly`
+The project can be built with [sbt](https://www.scala-sbt.org/) with `sbt clean compile test package assembly`

-It is also possible to compile it for different Scala versions.
+A Linux binary can be created with the script `makeall.sh`.

 ## Author